opendocsg/slw-judgments-backfill/2006_SGHC_48/report.md

 37     The absence of criminal involvement by the petitioner was irrelevant.
 I observed in _Credit Corporation (M) Bhd v PP_ ([10] _supra_ ) at [11] that:

  The petitioner claimed that as an innocent party it was unjustifiable that they be penalised.
-However, I made clear in Public Finance Bhd v PP [1997] 3 SLR 354, PP v Mayban Finance (Singapore) Ltd [1998] 1 SLR 462 and PP v M/s Serve You Motor Services [1996] 1 SLR 669 that, even though the court sympathised with the owners, forfeiture must be ordered once it has been used in the commission of the offence, regardless of whether the petitioner had participated in the criminal offence.
+However, I made clear in Public Finance Bhd v PP <span class="citation">[1997] 3 SLR 354</span>, PP v Mayban Finance (Singapore) Ltd <span class="citation">[1998] 1 SLR 462</span> and PP v M/s Serve You Motor Services <span class="citation">[1996] 1 SLR 669</span> that, even though the court sympathised with the owners, forfeiture must be ordered once it has been used in the commission of the offence, regardless of whether the petitioner had participated in the criminal offence.
 The provision is clear and mandatory.
 The owners would have to be left to their remedies against the offenders.

 38     It bears repeating that it is incumbent on finance and hire purchase companies to take extra care when entering into hire purchase agreements for their vehicles.
 Mandatory forfeiture places the onus on vehicle owners to exercise due diligence to ensure their vehicles do not serve as transportation tools to facilitate criminal activity.
 The courts have been constantly sending out this clear message in a long line of cases dealing with forfeiture.